-Facial landmark detection is an essential initial step for a number of research areas such as facial expression analysis, face 3D modeling, facial attribute analysis, emotion recognition and person identification [10, 17, 23].
+Facial landmark detection is an essential initial step for a number of research areas such as facial expression analysis, face 3D modeling, facial attribute analysis, emotion recognition, sentiment analysis and person identification [11, 32, 21].
 It is a well-researched problem with large amounts of annotated data and has seen a surge of interest in the past couple of years.

-Until recently, one of the most popular methods for facial landmark detection was the family of Constrained Local Models (CLM) [10, 22].
+One of the most popular methods for facial landmark detection has been the family of Constrained Local Models (CLM) [11, 25].
 They model the appearance of each facial landmark individually using local detectors and use a shape model to perform constrained optimization.
-CLMs contain many benefits and extensions that many other approaches lack: 1) modeling the appearance of each landmark individually makes CLMs robust to occlusion [1, 22]; 2) natural extension to a 3D shape model and multi-view local detectors allow CLMs to deal naturally with pose variations